10 Female Authors that Will Transport You to Fascinating Places

 You meet characters that are very much a product of their time and place.
 Change is a recurring theme and Strout often shows us how the changing nature of towns changes people.
 Take a look at Olive Kitteridge, Amy and Isabel, or The Burgess Boys.

 This is far from a complete list of authors who transport you to another time and place.
 Who are the authors who have managed to carry you away?
+Which of their books made you believe you were in a magical place of beauty?
+Would you go to those wonderfully described places once you are able to travel?
 Let’s start a discussion and use it to build our reading lists!